This article may contain affiliate links. For full information, please see our disclaimer page

 Bathsheba Beach is breathtakingly beautiful; wide white sand beaches stretch along the dramatic Atlantic coastline of striking rock formations against which the rollers break in cascades.
 What at first glance look like huge boulders washed up on the beach are actually rock formations broken away from ancient coral reef!
 The beach which features a wide expanse of soft white sandy beach and an adjacent park is perfect for sunning and picnicking.

 Set up in a sinkhole in the middle of a rainforest, Hunte’s garden is a beautiful garden of rare and exotic plants.
-Enjoy the peace and tranquility of the place as you explore.
+Enjoy the peace and tranquillity of the place as you explore.

 Catamaran Sail Away